Anoopjot/CampusExplorer/README.md

+# Creating i2c device(using ATtiny85, TMP36 and Raspberry pi)
+It involves various steps and the steps goes as follows:
+1.)
+Programming the Arduino
+2.)
+Programming the ATtiny85

 # Steps to program ATTiny85
 [Follow this link](https://quadmeup.com/attiny85-light-sensor-i2c-slave-device/)

 # Step1: Programming the Arduino, to program the ATtiny85